-- Engaging in assault, which is defined as intentionally, knowingly, or recklessly causing bodily injury to another and which many include causing bodily injury by recklessly or intentionally pointing a laser pointer or laser pen at another student or staff member (Section 22.01(a)(1) and Section 1.07(a)(8), Penal Code. - Selling, giving, delivering to another person or possessing, using, or being under the influence of marijuana, a controlled drug, or other controlled substances (Chapter 481, Health and Safety Code, or 21 U.S.C.
-Section 801 et seq.), unless punishable as a felony. - Selling, giving, delivering to another person or possessing, using, or being under the influence of a dangerous drug (Chapter 483, Health and Safety Code), unless punishable as a felony. - Possessing, selling, giving, or delivering an alcoholic beverage to another person. - Committing a serious act or offense while under the influence of alcohol. - Engaging in conduct that contains the elements of an offense relating to an abusable volatile chemical or delivery to a minor or possession of paraphernalia used with volatile chemicals (Sections 485.031 through 485.034, Health and Safety Code). - Possessing, selling, giving, delivering, using, or being under the influence of designer drugs, synthetic marijuana, synthetic cannabinoids (e.g. "K2" and "Spice"), stimulants (e.g. "bath salts"), or analogs of any controlled substance, regardless of whether currently scheduled or classified as an illegal drug under state or federal law and regardless of whether the substance is legally sold or marketed for another purpose, such as "herbal incense" or "bath salts," and is labeled "not for human consumption." - First instances of using or being under the influence of marijuana, a controlled drug, a dangerous drug (Chapter 483, Health and Safety Code), an alcoholic beverage (as defined by Section 1.04, Alcoholic Beverage Code), an abusable volatile chemical or possession of inhalant paraphernalia (Sections 485.031 through 485.034, Health and Safety Code), designer drugs, synthetic marijuana, synthetic cannabinoids (e.g. "K2" and "Spice"), stimulants (e.g. "bath salts"), or analogs of any controlled substance, regardless of whether currently scheduled or classified as an illegal drug under state or federal law and regardless of whether the substance is legally sold or marketed for another purpose such as "herbal incense" or "bath salts" and is labeled "not for human consumption" or other controlled substances (Chapter 481, Health and Safety Code, or 21 U.S.C.
-Section 801 et seq.) shall result in referral, screening, and appropriate intervention through the Education First program. - Engaging in conduct that contains elements of the offense of public lewdness or indecent exposure, defined to include offenses against chastity, common decency, morals, and the like (Sections 21.07 and 21.08, Penal Code). - Felony stealing/theft of computer equipment or any other property in an amount greater than \$750 - property in an amount greater than \$750.
+- Engaging in assault, which is defined as intentionally, knowingly, or recklessly causing bodily injury to another and which may include causing bodily injury by recklessly or intentionally pointing a laser pointer or laser pen at another student or staff member (Section 22.01(a)(1) and Section 1.07(a)(8), Penal Code. - Selling, giving, delivering to another person or possessing, using, or being under the influence of marijuana, a controlled drug, or other controlled substances (Chapter 481, Health and Safety Code, or 21 U.S.C.
+Section 801 et seq.), unless punishable as a felony. - Selling, giving, delivering to another person or possessing, using, or being under the influence of a dangerous drug (Chapter 483, Health and Safety Code), unless punishable as a felony. - Possessing, selling, giving, or delivering an alcoholic beverage to another person. - Committing a serious act or offense while under the influence of alcohol. - Engaging in conduct that contains the elements of an offense relating to an abusable volatile chemical or delivery to a minor or possession of paraphernalia used with volatile chemicals (Sections 485.031 through 485.034, Health and Safety Code). - Possessing, selling, giving, delivering, using, or being under the influence of designer drugs, synthetic marijuana, synthetic cannabinoids (e.g. "K2" and "Spice"), stimulants (e.g. "bath salts"), or analogs of any controlled substance, regardless of whether currently scheduled or classified as an illegal drug under state or federal law and regardless of whether the substance is legally sold or marketed for another purpose, such as "herbal incense" or "bath salts," and is labeled "not for human consumption." - First instances of using or being under the influence of marijuana, a controlled drug, a dangerous drug, an alcoholic beverage, an abusable volatile chemical or possession of inhalant paraphernalia, designer drugs, synthetic marijuana, synthetic cannabinoids, stimulants (e.g. "bath salts"), or analogs of any controlled substance shall result in referral, screening, and appropriate intervention through the Education First program.

+- Engaging in conduct that contains elements of the offense of public lewdness or indecent exposure, defined to include offenses against chastity, common decency, morals, and the like (Sections 21.07 and 21.08, Penal Code). - Felony stealing/theft of computer equipment or any other - property in an amount greater than \$750.
 "Hacking" or other use of computers to gain unauthorized access to District or other databases, including student, faculty, or District data files, without permission.
 In addition to any criminal penalties, students may have their computer privileges suspended (Sections 33.02 Penal Code). - Use of computers or any other means to access and tamper with HISD records, which includes grade books or any other publicschool records or any other records of a school-related activity maintained by HISD (Sec.
 33.02 Penal Code). - Burglary of an HISD facility. - Defacing of school property with graffiti or other means that results in a loss or destruction to property in an amount less than \$20,000 (Section 28.08, Penal Code).